marcusoftnet/marcusoftnet.github.io/_posts/2010-08-15-using-bdd-with-specflow-wpf-and-white_14.md

 - [Prism 2.2](http://compositewpf.codeplex.com/releases/view/46046)
 - [White 0.20](http://white.codeplex.com/releases/view/29694)

-I then compiled Prism according to the ReadMe.txt and the “Desktop only - Open Composite Application Library.bat”-file, which put the files in \CAL\Desktop\Composite.UnityExtensions\bin\Debug-folder which puzzled me for a while.
+I then compiled Prism according to the ReadMe.txt and the “Desktop only - Open Composite Application Library.bat”-file, which put the files in `\CAL\Desktop\Composite.UnityExtensions\bin\Debug`-folder which puzzled me for a while.
 Could not help myself to smile when 431 tests passed.
 Gotta love [TDD](http://en.wikipedia.org/wiki/Test-driven_development)!

 I now created a empty solution for my application, Marcusoft.BDD.Calculator and in doing so got a root-folder for my application.

-In this root project folder I created a lib-folder and copied all the Prism binaries (from CAL\Desktop\Composite.UnityExtensions\bin\Debug)
+In this root project folder I created a lib-folder and copied all the Prism binaries (from `CAL\Desktop\Composite.UnityExtensions\bin\Debug`)

 I then moved all the White binaries to the lib-folder as well.
 My god – it was many – I will not use all of those…